shaefelinger/codepedia/src/JS4web/dom manipulation.md

 The `.createElement()` method is a method on the `document` object.
 It just creates an an empty element with no inner HTML.
 It doesn't add it to the DOM.

-In order to create an element and add it to the web page, you must assign it to be the child of an element that already exists on the DOM.
+In order add it to the web page, you must assign it to be the child of an element that already exists on the DOM.
 We call this process appending`.appendChild()`

 ```js
 const div = document.createElement('div')